adj59-dev/adj59-dev.github.io/_posts/2025-07-18-reading-nielsen-and-chuang:-chapter-2.md

 # Reading Nielsen and Chuang: Chapter 2

-I've completed reading chapter 2 of *Quantum Computation and Quantum Informaiton* by Nielsen and Chuang.
-This chapter provides an introduction to quantum mechanics.
+I just finished reading Chapter 2 of *Quantum Computation and Quantum Information* by Nielsen and Chuang.
+While the chapter serves as a brief introduction to quantum mechanics, much of it is devoted to linear algebra — with 50 out of 82 exercises focused on that topic.

+For me, the most valuable part was Section 2.1.7 on tensor products.
+I don’t recall covering tensor products in my undergraduate linear algebra course, so it was helpful to finally work through the formalism.
+It clarified a lot, especially given how central tensor products are to quantum computing.

+The quantum mechanics portion was also a good refresher.
+I'm glad I took the time to work through all the exercises, even though it was time-consuming.
+It helped reinforce concepts I’ll need later.

+Below are my notes and solutions to the exercises.
+The solutions are collapsed to save space and avoid spoilers for anyone who wants to work through them independently.

 ## Navigation